 Be ready and willing to accept work immediately.

 If a person believes they are misclassified as an independent contractor, they are encouraged to apply for benefits, and EDD will determine their eligibility.

 A base period is a specific 12-month term the EDD uses to see if a person earned enough wages to establish a claim.
-To learn how EDD determines a person's base period, review How Unemployment Benefits are Computed (DE 8714AB) (PDF).
+To learn how EDD determines a person's base period, consult an experienced employment law attorney.